From the Editor

 Many vessel owners give little thought to the types of fires that may occur aboard a vessel, commonly classified as A, B and C (as well as others), and the types of extinguishers that are needed to fight these fires.

-The US Coast Guard requirements for fire extinguisher are, in my opinion, woefully inadequate and should be considered strictly an absolute minimum.
+The legacy (updated as of April 2022, see below) US Coast Guard requirements for fire extinguisher are, in my opinion, woefully inadequate and should be considered strictly an absolute minimum.

 Minimum number of hand portable fire extinguishers required for USCG compliance